CVCUDA/CV-CUDA/docs/sphinx/index.rst

 Where Are the Release Notes?
 ------------------

-An awesome product requires excellent support.
-CV-CUDA release notes can be found `here <https://github.com/CVCUDA/CV-CUDA/releases/tag/v0.6.0-beta>`_.
+CV-CUDA release notes can be found `here <https://github.com/CVCUDA/CV-CUDA/releases/>`_.

 Where Can I Get Help?
 ------------------

+An awesome product requires excellent support.
 File requests for enhancements and bug reports `here <https://github.com/CVCUDA/CV-CUDA/issues/new/choose>`_.